Judy Fakes – Ryde College TAFE, NSW

 STAGES OF THE TREE

-Trees go though a range of physiological stages during which growth rates change and the form of the tree develops.
+Trees go through a range of physiological stages during which growth rates change and the form of the tree develops.
 The essential requirements of trees remain the same throughout their life.
-Trees must have adequate supplies of light, water, nutrients, soil oxygen, carbon dioxide; they must be adequately supported and have a reasonable temperature range in order to maintain health and vigour for as long as possible.
+Trees must have adequate supplies of light, water, nutrients, soil oxygen, and carbon dioxide; they must be adequately supported and have a reasonable temperature range in order to maintain health and vigour for as long as possible.
 In unnatural and constructed landscapes we must provide most of these resources.
-As trees must continue to grow new leaves, transport tissues and roots in order to stay alive, the provision of these fundamental resources must be ongoing.
+As trees must continue to grow new leaves, and transport tissues and roots in order to stay alive, the provision of these fundamental resources must be ongoing.
 The ability of a tree to cope with shortages of resources will to a large extent depend on its stage of life.

 As trees mature, growth slows.
 A tree in its late stages of life (over-maturity/ senescence) produces fewer leaves on shorter shoots and hence less sugar is produced by photosynthesis.
 The cambium becomes less active and fewer transport cells are produced.
 This has an impact on the volume of sugars and water that can be transported throughout the tree.
 If injury occurs, the transport system is increasingly vulnerable to disruption.
 If fewer roots are produced, less water and fewer nutrients will be taken up.